-In the Course Catalogue you will find information about all of the modules that are available in the current academic year.
+In the Course Catalogue you will find information about all the modules that are available in the current academic year.
 These modules are published in numerical order by the administering academic School.
-The modules are divided between 1000 & 2000 level modules (sub-Honours) and Honours Level modules.
+The modules are divided between 1000 & 2000 level modules (sub-Honours) and Honours Level modules for Undergraduate Programmes.
 There may be constraints on a module such as a pre-requisite that will restrict the actual modules available to you depending on the degree programme you are studying.
+Postgraduate module information is published by programme for Postgraduate Taught Programmes.
+The

-The Course Catalogue is updated and published online each year and is available as a pdf file.
+Course Catalogue is updated and published online each year and is available as a pdf file.
 Hard copies are available for consultation in the University Library.
-It may be necessary to update the Course Catalogue after it is published and these updates are published on the same webpage at the very top of the Catalogue listings under the heading "Stop Press".
+It may be necessary to update the Course Catalogue after it is published, and these updates are published on the same webpage at the very top of the Catalogue listings under the heading "Stop Press".